 I have a whole bookcase full of old manuscripts and screenplays, but most of them I promise myself can eventually be developed into better books.
 And why not?
 Banneker Bones and the Giant Robot Bees took five years of revision before it was published and Pizza Delivery took 13.
 I have other stories that aren't ready for a readership yet, but may be revisited, even my 300-page screenplay about Batman.
 I've got a western that I would totally rework and publish if I could just get myself to change its inappropriate title (won't do it), an erotic horror novella that will never see the light of day, a story about a dying hooker that was good for me to write at the time and that no one should have to read, and some other stories that are actually pretty good that I hope to one day rewrite and make available.

 But Straw Houses, my first epic adult horror novel about victims of alien abduction, has been picked over for parts and its ashes have been spread over my other works.
 All Together Now: A Zombie Story stole part of its ending, Banneker Bones and the Giant Robot Bees stole some of its characters (Grandma Juanita was the only character in Straw Houses I genuinely liked, and I transported her to Banneker's world as an apology for first putting her in such a terrible novel), and now The Book Of David has stolen its best scenes and ideas.
-In fact, that last book is very much Straw Houses 2.0, and if I've finally written a decent long horror story involving UFO lore, it's only because I first devoted a couple years of my life learning how NOT to write a long horror story involving UFO lore.
+In fact, that last book is very much Straw Houses 2.0, and if I've finally written a decent long horror story involving UFO lore, it's only because I first devoted a couple years of my life to learning how NOT to write a long horror story involving UFO lore.

 So what went wrong?
 Like an athlete watching old games or comedians listening to past routines, I think authors should revisit their own works from time to time to assess their weaknesses and strategize for future victory.
 So this post will be a useful exercise for me and possibly interesting to you writers out there as well.
 And if it's not, next week we'll be back to interviews with authors, publishing professionals, and guest posts by the same.
 Plenty of useful archives for you to read if me mourning my dead book doesn't interest you:)